erroronline1/qualitymanagement/assistant/core/readme.md

 `core.function.loadscript(url, callback)` appends url-file to the header and calls the callback function. used for importing / loading modules and data-files

-`core.function.insert.checkbox(label, id, checked, event)` returns a html checkbox that can be prechecked, event can be an onchange property or similar
+`core.function.insert.checkbox(label, id, checked, additionalProperty, title)` returns a html checkbox that can be prechecked, event can be an onchange property or similar

-`core.function.insert.radio(label, name, id, checked, event)` returns a html radio button that can be prechecked, event can be an onchange property or similar
+`core.function.insert.radio(label, name, id, checked, additionalProperty, title)` returns a html radio button that can be prechecked, event can be an onchange property or similar

-`core.function.insert.select(options, name, id, selected, event)` returns a html select element that can be preselected, event can me an onchange property or similar. options have to be an object with optionId:[value,label]
+`core.function.insert.select(options, name, id, selected, additionalProperty)` returns a html select element that can be preselected, event can me an onchange property or similar. options have to be an object with optionId:[value,label]

-`core.function.insert.expand()` returns a html span that implcates whether a boy is expanded or shrunken
+`core.function.insert.expand()` returns a html span that implicates whether an box is expanded or shrunken

 `core.function.setting.setup()` returns the content of the settings to display within the popup modal. all the other setting methods are for this primarily but